hazebam/cv/index.md

 ### __Technical Experience__

 -
-- Analysis of bias-corrected WRF data and comparison with AWS data.
+- -Analysis of bias-corrected WRF data and comparison with AWS data.
 -
-- Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
+- -Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
 -
-- Using and interpreting glacier model outputs.
+- -Using and interpreting glacier model outputs.
 -
-- Processing of large satellite imagery datasets to perform time series analysis.
+- -Processing of large satellite imagery datasets to perform time series analysis.
 -
-- Creation of plots and animations of time-series data to display in an engaging and informative way.
+- -Creation of plots and animations of time-series data to display in an engaging and informative way.
 -
-- Strong ability to generate close working relationships with project supervisors to work collaboratively.
+- -Strong ability to generate close working relationships with project supervisors to work collaboratively.
 -
-- Engaging in departmental seminars has provided key understanding of research as a career and the importance of sharing ideas.
+- -Engaging in departmental seminars has provided key understanding of research as a career and the importance of sharing ideas.
 -
-- Discussions with international researchers to access data used in their publications and to discuss their findings.
+- -Discussions with international researchers to access data used in their publications and to discuss their findings.

 ### __Work Experience__